Life Alert Medical Alert System Review, Cost and Pricing in 2026

 Current Deal

-Currently, Life Alert is offering a free month of service if you opt for paying annually.
+Life Alert is currently offering a free month of service when you opt to pay annually.
 As mentioned, their pricing is not transparent, so we had to rely on what different sales reps told us.
 The deals your sales agent offers can vary from what we were offered, so you’ll need to call to figure out your final pricing.
 Here are the deals we were offered, though:

 Complete In-HomeModified In-HomeHome and GPS